Perth, Scotland: Culture

 It underwent a £10 million redevelopment to house new studio space, a youth theatre, construction workshop and a series of front of house performance areas and new main entrance from Mill Street in addition to the main focus of the conservation and restoration of the historic Victorian auditorium.

 Perth Concert Hall, which opened in 2005, was built on the site of the former Horsecross Market.

 Perth City Hall has been used as a venue for several high-profile concerts over the years, including Morrissey, as well as Conservative Party conferences.
-The hall is currently being converted into a new heritage and arts attraction.
+The hall now contains Perth Museum.

 The new-wave band Fiction Factory formed in Perth, and had some success with their hit "(Feels Like) Heaven" in 1984.
 The song, which reached number six in the charts, was their biggest hit.

 The Perth Festival of the Arts is an annual collection of art, theatre, opera and classical music events in the city.
 The annual event lasts for a couple of weeks and is usually held in May.
 In recent years, the festival has broadened its appeal by adding comedy, rock and popular music acts to the bill.
 Perth also has a number of twin cities around the world.
 These are: Aschaffenburg in Germany, Bydgoszcz in Poland, Haikou, Hainan in China, Perth in Australia, Perth in Canada, Pskov in Russia and Cognac in France.

-Perth is noted for its lively nightlife, with dozens of bars and several nightclubs.

 Perth has hosted the National Mòd in 1896, 1900, 1924, 1929, 1947, 1954, 1963, 1980 and 2004.